 Section 553(b)(3)(B) of the Administrative Procedure Act (APA) (5 U.S.C.
-551 et seq.) authorizes agencies to dispense with notice and comment procedures for rules when the agency, for "good cause," finds that those procedures are "impracticable, unnecessary, or contrary to the public interest."
-Under this section, an agency, upon finding good cause, may issue a final rule without providing notice and seeking comment prior to issuance.
-Further, section 553(d) of the APA authorizes agencies to make rules effective in less than thirty days, upon a finding of good cause.
+551 et seq.) authorizes agencies to dispense with notice and comment procedures for rules when the agency, for "good cause," finds that those procedures are "impracticable, unnecessary, or contrary to the public

 An unsafe condition exists that requires the immediate adoption of this AD without providing an opportunity for public comments prior to adoption.
-The FAA has found that the risk to the flying public justifies forgoing notice and comment prior to adoption of this rule because missing or erroneous radio altimeter data provided (as a result of 5G C-Band interference) to the airplane's pitch control laws, in combination with multiple flight deck effects, could lead to uncommanded, inappropriate pitch inputs, and the loss of continued safe flight and landing.
-The urgency is based on the hazard presented by such pitch inputs occurring at low altitudes, and on C-Band wireless broadband deployment, which is expected to occur in phases with operations beginning as soon as January 19, 2022.
+The FAA has found that the risk to the flying public justifies forgoing notice and comment prior to adoption of this rule because the FAA determined that radio altimeters cannot be relied upon to perform their intended function if they experience interference from wireless broadband operations in the 5G C-Band, and a determination that, during approach, landings, and go-arounds, as a result of this interference, certain airplane systems may not properly function, resulting in increased flightcrew workload while on approach with the flight director, autothrottle, or autopilot engaged.
+This increased flightcrew workload could lead to reduced ability of the flightcrew to maintain safe flight and landing of the airplane.
+The urgency is based on the hazard presented by 5G C-Band interference, and on C-Band wireless broadband deployment, which began in phases with operations on January 19, 2022.
 Accordingly, notice and opportunity for prior public comment are impracticable and contrary to the public interest pursuant to 5 U.S.C.
 553(b)(3)(B).